Disjunctive Branch-and-Bound for Certifiably Optimal Low-Rank Matrix Completion: Numerical Experiments

 As argued in Section \ref{ssec:valid.ineqs}, we can strengthen the matrix perspective relaxation \eqref{eq:mpco_matrix_completion_mprt_relaxed} by imposing additional semidefinite constraints (Shor LMIs) on all $2 \times 2$ minors of the slices of $\bm{X}$, $\bm{X}^t, t\in [k]$.
-To minimize the impact on computational tractability, however, we do not impose these constraints for all minors.
+To minimize the impact on tractability, however, we do not impose these constraints for all minors.
 Instead, we consider two-by-two minors with all four entries present in $\mathcal{I}$ (denoted $\mathcal{M}_4$), or with at least three entries in $\mathcal{I}$ ($\mathcal{M}_3$).
 We compare the original relaxation \eqref{eq:mpco_matrix_completion_mprt_relaxed} with \eqref{prob:rankk_relax_slice2} strengthened with Shor LMIs for all minors in $\mathcal{M}_4$, all minors in $\mathcal{M}_4$ and a (random) half of the minors in $\mathcal{M}_3$, and all minors in $\mathcal{M}_4$ and $\mathcal{M}_3$, using two metrics: optimality gap at the root node (the upper bound is obtained via alternating minimization) and computational time for solving the relaxation.

-We first consider rank-one matrix completion problems with $n \in \{10, 20, 30, 50, 75, 100\}$, and $|\mathcal{I}| = 2n \log(n)$.
-Figures \ref{fig:mc1_root_loglb_smalllarge} and \ref{fig:mc1_root_time_smalllarge} represent the optimality gap at the root node and computational time respectively of using these strengthened relaxations.
-We observe that, while adding Shor LMIs for minors in $\mathcal{M}_4$ only has a moderate impact on the optimality gap, considering all minors in $\mathcal{M}_4$ and $\mathcal{M}_3$ reduces the optimality gap by one to two orders of magnitude, often solving the problem to optimality, but substantially increases the computational time.
-Alternatively, introducing Shor LMIs for only half the minors in $\mathcal{M}_4$ and $\mathcal{M}_3$ partially alleviates the computational burden while retaining some of the benefits in relaxation tightness.
-This provides us with greater flexibility to control the optimality-tractability trade-off.
-Figure \ref{fig:mc1_root_lb_time} and Table \ref{tab:mc1_root} in \ref{appendix:numres.presolve} report the optimality gap and computational time of each method and each instance.
+We consider rank-one matrix completion where $n \in \{10, 20, 30, 50, 75, 100\}$, and $|\mathcal{I}| = 2n \log(n)$.
+Figures \ref{fig:mc1_root_boxplot_loglb_smalllarge} and \ref{fig:mc1_root_boxplot_time_smalllarge} represent the optimality gap at the root node and computational time respectively of using these strengthened relaxations. { We observe that, while adding Shor LMIs for minors in $\mathcal{M}_4$ only has a small impact on the optimality gap, considering all minors in $\mathcal{M}_4$ and $\mathcal{M}_3$ significantly reduce the optimality gaps.
+For example, for $n \geq 50$, it reduces the median optimality gap by nearly two orders of magnitude (from $10^{-2}$ down to $10^{-4}$).
+This comes with a corresponding one-order-of-magnitude increase in computation time.
+Introducing Shor LMIs for all minors in $\mathcal{M}_4$ and half of the minors in $\mathcal{M}_3$ partially alleviates the computational burden while retaining some benefits in relaxation tightness, providing us with greater flexibility to control the optimality-tractability tradeoff.
+Detailed results are reported in Tables~\ref{tab:mc1_root_solve_time}--\ref{tab:mc1_root_root_node_gap} in \ref{appendix:numres.presolve}. }